OxfordUniversityItalianSociety/OxfordUniversityItalianSociety.github.io/content/events/2019-06-07-wine-tasting.md

 Join us and our friends from the Wine Tasting Society as we embark on a journey.
 We will try five fine wines from the Colli Euganei (in the Veneto region) including one Spumante, one white and three reds.

-[Vigna Ròda](http://www.vignaroda.com/products), our excellent providers, are delighting us with the following wines:
+[Vigna Ròda](http://www.vignaroda.com/products), our excellent provider, is delighting us with the following wines:

 - [Fior D'Arancio](http://www.vignaroda.com/products/spumante/fior-darancio-colli-euganei-spumante)
 - [Aroma 2.0](http://www.vignaroda.com/products/white-wines/aroma-2-0-euganean-hills-moscato)